DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 [Talk to an adviser for help preparing your application](/tta-service).

-## Choose your referees
+## Choose your references

-You need 2 referees to apply.
+You need to provide the details for 2 references to apply.
 You can provide more, but your teacher training provider will only contact 2.

-Unlike a standard work reference, your referees for teacher training need to be named individuals rather than (for example) a human resources team or academic department.
+Unlike a standard work reference, your references for teacher training need to be named individuals rather than (for example) a human resources team or academic department.

-Your referees will be asked to write up to 500 words about your character and potential to teach.

-Choose referees who could comment on things like your:

-* communication skills
-* reliability and professionalism
-* ability to work with children
-* transferable skills
-* academic skills

-Your referee will also be asked if they know of any reason why you should not work with children.
+Your references will be asked to confirm how they know you and if they know of any reason why you should not work with children.

-You'll need different kinds of referees depending on your circumstances.
+You'll need different kinds of references depending on your circumstances.
 If you:

 * are still studying or graduated in the last 5 years, you'll need an academic reference
 * already work in a school, you'll need a reference from your headteacher